BlanQwall/BlanQwall/README.md

 - 👀 I’m interested in a lot of things...

 Sometimes I think I'm just distracted too much by too many things in this wonderful world...
 But I don't think all the life hobbies are really what's expected to show here.
 Ok, the interests related to the informatics are below:

-	- linux bash: mainly for working with analysis pipeline, like file handling, scripts for automatically running long analyses, sometimes working with the read sequences in NGS analysis.
++ 	linux bash: mainly for working with analysis pipeline, like file handling, scripts for automatically running long analyses, sometimes working with the read sequences in NGS analysis.
-	- R: that's the language on which I spend most time every day.
++ 	R: that's the language on which I spend most time every day.
 Most of my post-sequencing analyses, including almost single-cell analyses, are carried on with the uncountable R packages.
 I use always Rstudio in my work, so I'm also intested in:
-	- markdown/rmarkdown: that's a very beautiful part of Rstudio.
++ 	markdown/rmarkdown: that's a very beautiful part of Rstudio.
 I learn continuously from this site: https://bookdown.org/yihui/rmarkdown-cookbook/.
-	- Python: still learning that but I don't work much with it.
++ 	Python: still learning that but I don't work much with it.
 I found quite a lot of interesting Python packages that I like to play for data-mining.
 Yes, in most of time, that's only for fun.

 Of course it's only the languages used in my working or daily life.
 In a higher level, my interest is to answer the sophisticated biological questions by deep analyzing the huge amount of data generated with the most-advanced technologies.
 This technologies include:

-	- Next-generation sequencing.
++ 	Next-generation sequencing: to distinguish from the next point, I would say all the sequence analysis, e.g. genomic variants/SNP, gene structure, etc.
-	- Single-cell analysis: here we can generalize the concept to all the techiques that mesure the biological responses of individual cells, e.g. flow cytometry, high-resolution imaging, digital PCR, etc. Most of these data were analzed in a 2-dimension way that might hide a big amount of useful information behind these precious data.
++ 	Single-cell analysis: here we can generalize the concept to all the techiques that mesure the biological responses of individual cells, e.g. flow cytometry, high-resolution imaging, digital PCR, etc. Most of these data were analzed in a 2-dimension way that might hide a big amount of useful information behind these precious data.
 I'm trying to re-visit these data and give them new values.
 However, now a big part of my daily work is to deal with the huge amount of sequencing data from single-cell RNA sequencing, single-cell multi-omics sequencing (transcriptmic + epigenomic).
 I'm quite interested in all the high-resolution spatial sequencing technologies although I have not yet really touched any data from it.

 - 🌱 I’m currently learning ...